cheapjack/DigitalMigrations/docs/Year1_Class1_Rev2.md

 # Digital Migrations

+## Intoduction to Exploring Digital Files and Data

-## Year 1 Class 1
+### Year 1 Class 1

 <img src="images/walters.png" width="400">

-# Notes for revisions

-Class 1

->Join this workshop and learn some core data and digital literacy skills for image manipulation and processing.
-This workshop is not about a literacy in manipulation tools like Photoshop, Illustrator or alternatives like [Gimp](https://www.gimp.org/) but some literacy in the material nature of the 2D and 3D digital files we use when using using such tools in our art practices.
-This is a really useful approach especially for those of you who want to engage critically with the tools and infrastructure of digital and media art practice
+Join this workshop and learn core data and digital literacy skills through practical examples of image manipulation and glitching, file and data visualisation and generation.
+This workshop is not about the literacy in tools like Adobe Photoshop or  [Gimp](https://www.gimp.org/) but an introduction to a simple practical approach to engaging critically with the material nature of the 2D and 3D digital files and schema that underpin many art practices you might choose to develop.

-* Image Glitching & Data rambles
+* Image Glitching With Data
- * Really simple make a `.bmp` from scratch
+ * Hand craft artisinal bit map image files from scratch.
- * DIY data and 3D objects
+ * Make your own big data and DIY 3D objects

-Class 2 Digital Tools

-This is more like literacy in digital image processing

- * Simple image manipulation in processing
- * More processing
- * Show processing in glitch

 ## Getting Started